 Holyhead to Llyn Ogwen: 40 minutes / 33 miles

 Llyn Ogwen to Clee St Margaret: 2 hours 40 / 100 miles

-After five days in County Down we drove south to Dublin and hopped on a ferry to Holyhead in Wales.
+After five days in County Down we drove south to Dublin and hopped on a ferry to Holyhead in Anglesey, North Wales.
 We had originally planned to spend a few days in Snowdonia but after reading about over tourism in the region due to the increase in domestic visitors, we decided to spend the last few days of our road trip in Shropshire.

 However, we couldn’t drive through Wales without stopping.
 Our route through Snowdonia took us along the A5 which conveniently passes close to some spectacular walking country.
 As it was an unusually scorching hot day, we found an excellent 15 minute hike up to Llyn Idwal.
 We parked at the visitor centre opposite Llyn Ogwen and followed the rocky path to this amazing lake where we had a quick swim before hopping back in the car and continuing on the road.